 The deposit must be made within 3 days of the initial online application and can be made over the phone with a credit card (plus a 2.5% bank processing fee), debit card (no processing fee), or checking account (we’ll need the account and routing number).

-The deposit is fully refundable if the applicant is not accepted into our program, or if we do not meet our minimum number of students (15) by August 15.
+The deposit is fully refundable if the applicant is not accepted into our program, or if we do not meet our minimum number of students to operate.

-Once we receive the student application and $1,000 deposit, students will complete a questionnaire, two essays, and health form; submit two references; and schedule an interview with our director.
+Once we receive the student application and $1,000 deposit, students will complete a questionnaire, two essays, and health form, and submit two references.
+We will also schedule a director interview.

 *Terms and conditions for the Leadership Adventure Semester will apply.